Interior Design

 - Prerequisite:None.

 This course explores the architectural and interior design history of bungalows in the Sacramento area.
-Field trips are required.
+Virtual and/or in-person field trips may be required.
 Pass/No Pass only.

 Student Learning Outcomes